A risk register built for weekly use. Probability/impact scoring, named owners, mitigation with real review dates. The one I keep open all week.

 Probability and impact scored 1-5 each, auto-calculated severity, conditional formatting that surfaces the top 5 risks at a glance.

 Every risk has a named owner, a mitigation plan, and a review date.
-No more orphan risks that nobody is actually working.
+No more orphan risks sitting on the register that nobody owns.

 The five questions to ask before adding a risk, the difference between a risk and an issue, and the weekly review cadence that keeps the register alive.